IBM-Cloud/docs/services/appid/about.md

 ## Using the default configuration
 {: #default-configuration}

-The default identity providers configuration uses internal IBM credentials.
-You can use internal IBM credentials when you're in development mode only.
+{{site.data.keyword.appid_short_notm}} provides a default configuration when you initially set up your identity providers.
+You can use the default configuration in development mode only.
 For each identity provider, these credentials are limited to 100 uses per {{site.data.keyword.appid_short_notm}} instance, per day.
-Before publishing your application, update the Facebook and Google default configuration to your own credentials.
+Before you publish your application, update the default configuration to your own credentials.
 To update your configuration, see [configuring identity providers](/docs/services/appid/identity-providers.html).